Masters of Arts in Mental Health Counseling

 The Masters of Arts in Mental Health Counseling program at Baruch College prepares its graduates to be professional practitioners in a variety of mental health settings (e.g. clinics, hospitals, counseling centers, outreach programs, and private practice settings).
-Students graduating from this program will be prepared to be generalists in mental health counseling with an added focus in the area of “health counseling.”

 The program provides students with a comprehensive background that emphasizes both academic coursework and supervised clinical internship training.
 This 60-credit master’s program operates on a cohort model whereby all students complete the same program of study.
 Enrollment is offered on a full-time basis only, and the program is designed in a lock-step sequence where courses taken each semester are outlined in advance.

 About the field